kansal9/zap/doc/index.rst

   plt.figure()
   plt.matshow(zobj.cube[2903,:,:])

-  # compare this to the zap2 dataproduct
+  # compare this to the zap dataproduct
   plt.figure()
   plt.matshow(zobj.cleancube[2903,:,:])

   # write the processed cube as a single extension FITS
   zobj.writecube('DATACUBE_ZAP.fits')

-  # or merge the zap2 datacube into the original input datacube, replacing the
+  # or merge the zap datacube into the original input datacube, replacing the
   # data extension
   zobj.writefits(outcubefits='DATACUBE_FINAL_ZAP.fits')